-Data are presented as median (interquartile range) unless otherwise specified.
-Abbreviations: APACHE, Acute Physiology and Chronic Health Evaluation; SOFA, Sequential Organ Failure Assessment.
-Antibiotics were mostly used for treatment of infection (68.7%), with the remainder defined as therapy for prophylaxis of infection (31.3%).
-One-third of patients (32.6%) had their antibiotic course commenced in the 24 hours prior to blood sampling.
+Antibiotics were mostly used for treatment of infection (68.7%) with the remainder defined as therapy for prophylaxis of infection (31.3%).
+One third of patients (32.6%) had their antibiotic course commenced in the 24-hours prior to blood sampling.

-PK/PD Data
+PK/PD data

-The data describing the achievement of PK/PD targets with empiric dosing are described in Table 3.
-The box-and-whisker plots in Figure 1 show up to 500-fold variations in the unbound concentrations of some antibiotics at both the 50% and 100% sampling times.
+The data describing the achievement of PK/PD targets with empiric dosing is described in Table 3.
+The box and whisker plots in Figure 1 show up to 500-fold variations in the unbound concentrations of some antibiotics at both the 50% and 100% sampling times.
 As shown by the boxplots in Figure 2, this concentration variation also extended to variation of PK/PD indices at both time points.